gryzus24/ziew/README.md

       format "FORMAT"

     FORMAT options
       * [%]all    - time spent executing both user and kernel code,
       * [%]user   - time spent executing user code,
       * [%]sys    - time spent executing kernel code,
+      * [%]iowait - time spent waiting on I/O (see proc_stat(5) for details),
       * intr      - number of serviced interrupts,
       * ctxt      - number of context switches,
       * forks     - number of forks,
       * running   - number of processes running right now,
       * blocked   - number of processes blocked on I/O right now,
       * softirq   - number of serviced software interrupts,
       * brlbars   - visualization of %all CPU usage as narrow (Braille characters) bars, one bar per CPU,
       * blkbars   - same as above, but needs more space, as it uses actual block characters with more granularity.

     Option flag @d may affect
       intr, ctxt, forks, softirq